 The proposals would apply prospectively, except for the recognition of gains and losses on transactions with equity-accounted investees, which would be applied retrospectively.

-The comment period on the exposure draft closed on January 20, 2025 and the IASB started to redeliberate the proposals in the exposure draft at its September 2025 meeting including the following:
+The comment period on the exposure draft closed on January 20, 2025 and the IASB continued to redeliberate the proposals in the exposure draft at its October and November 2025 meetings.